Approximate Isomorphism of Metric Structures: Introduction

 \section{Introduction}

 There are many different notions of `approximate isomorphism' in various branches of analysis.
 The two that are best known are perhaps the Banach-Mazur distance between Banach spaces and the Gromov-Hausdorff distance between metric spaces.
-These two---as well as their lesser known cousins the Kadets distance between Banach spaces and the Lipschitz distance between metric spaces---seem to have fruitful interaction with continuous logic,\footnote{There are also more specialized examples---namely the completely bounded Banach-Mazur distance in the context of operator spaces as well as another, unnamed distance (inducing what is referred to as the `weak topology' on the class of operator spaces in question)---which have shown up in the context of model theory of $C^{\ast}$-algebras \cite{Goldbring2015}.} as explored in \cite{OnPert}, \cite{NanoThesis}, and \cite{MSA}.
-This paper is a synthesis of some ideas presented in \cite{OnPert} and \cite{MSA}.
+These two---as well as their lesser known cousins the Kadets distance between Banach spaces and the Lipschitz distance between metric spaces---seem to have fruitful interaction with continuous logic,\footnote{Some additional, specialized examples, relevant to the model theory of $C^\ast$-algebras, are the completely bounded Banach-Mazur distance in the context of operator spaces and the unnamed distance that induces the weak topology on the class of operator spaces in question \cite{Goldbring2015}.} as explored in \cite{OnPert}, \cite{MSA}, and \cite{NanoThesis} and in \cite{Iovino95stablebanach}\footnote{We should warn the reader that \cite{Iovino95stablebanach}, on the here relevant topic of \emph{uniform structures on type spaces}, points the reader to an in-preparation monograph, \emph{Banach Space Model Theory, I: Basic Concepts and Tools}, that does not seem to exist in any publicly available form.} before the development of the modern formalism of continuous logic.

+In \cite{Iovino95stablebanach}, Iovino discusses the notion of \emph{uniform structures on the space of types} \cite[Def.~2.2]{Iovino95stablebanach} in the context of positive bounded formulas, a seminal precursor formalism to the modern form of continuous logic.
+In the special case of uniform structures generated by a metric, these amount to the same thing as our induced metrics (Defintion~\ref{defn:induced-metrics-on-type-space}).
+While it is a fairly routine matter to generalize these ideas to the current formalism of continuous logic, the only published modern account of these ideas is the special case developed in \cite{OnPert}.
+Aside from committing a fully modern development to print, the primary contributions of this paper are the purely syntactic formalization given in Section~\ref{sec:approx-iso}, the precise semantic, structural characterization shown in Section~\ref{sec:th-approx-iso}, and the infinitary generalizations explored in Section~\ref{sec:Scott-sent}, extending the work of \cite{MSA}.
+As such, this paper is a synthesis of ideas presented in \cite{OnPert}, \cite{MSA}, and~\cite{Iovino95stablebanach}.

 In \cite{OnPert}, Ben Yaacov introduces perturbation systems---a broad notion of approximate isomorphism---in order to generalize an unpublished result of Henson's, specifically a Ryll-Nardzewski type characterization of Banach space theories that are `approximately separably categorical' with regards to the Banach-Mazur distance.
 Ben Yaacov's formalism requires that approximate isomorphisms be witnessed by uniformly continuous bijections with uniformly continuous inverses.
 As such, while it comfortably covers the Banach-Mazur and Lipschitz distances, it cannot accommodate the Gromov-Hausdorff or Kadets distances.